Alexander Lukashenko: First term (1994–2001)

 In protest, 19 out of a total of 238 deputies of the Belarusian Popular Front led by Zianon Pazniak and the Belarusian Social Democratic Assembly led by Oleg Trusov (b. Алег Анатолевіч Трусаў) began a hunger strike in the parliamentary meeting room and stayed there overnight on the night of 11–12 April.
 At night, under the pretext of a bomb threat, unidentified law enforcement personnel attacked and forcibly expelled the deputies.
 Lukashenko stated that he personally ordered the evacuation for security purposes.
-The Supreme Council accepted to hold the referendum on 13 April and in May 1995, Belarusian authorities held a referendum on the four issues.
-The OSCE Parliamentary Assembly found neither the referendum nor the 1995 Belarusian parliamentary election which took place in the same month to have met conditions for free and fair elections.
+The Supreme Council agreed to hold the referendum on 13 April, and in May 1995, Belarusian authorities held a referendum on the four issues.
+The Parliamentary Assembly of the Organization for Security and Co-operation in Europe found neither the referendum nor the 1995 Belarusian parliamentary election, which took place in the same month, to have met the minimal requirements for free and fair elections.

 In the summer of 1996, deputies of the 199-member Belarusian parliament signed a petition to impeach Lukashenko on charges of violating the Constitution.
 Shortly after that, a referendum was held on 24 November 1996 in which four questions were offered by Lukashenko and three offered by a group of Parliament members.
-The questions ranged from social issues (changing the independence day to 3 July (the date of the liberation of Minsk from Nazi forces in 1944), abolition of the death penalty) to the national constitution.
-As a result of the referendum, the constitution that was amended by Lukashenko was accepted and the one amended by the Supreme Council was voided.
+The questions ranged from social issues, including changing the country's Independence Day to 3 July (the date of the liberation of Minsk from Nazi forces in 1944) and the abolition of the death penalty, to the national constitution.
+As a result of the referendum, the constitution that was amended by Lukashenko was accepted, while the one amended by the Supreme Council was voided.
 On 25 November, it was announced that 70.5% of voters, of an 84% turnout, had approved the amended constitution.
-The US and the EU, however, refused to accept the legitimacy of the referendum.
+The US and the EU, however, refused to accept the referendum's legitimacy.

 After the referendum, Lukashenko convened a new parliamentary assembly from those members of the parliament who were loyal to him.
-After between ten and twelve deputies withdrew their signature from the impeachment petition, only about forty deputies of the old parliament were left and the Supreme Council was dismissed by Lukashenko.
-Nevertheless, international organizations and many Western countries do not recognize the current parliament given the way it was formed.
+After between ten and twelve deputies withdrew their signatures from the impeachment petition, only about forty deputies of the old parliament were left, and the Supreme Council was dismissed by Lukashenko.
+Nevertheless, international organizations and most Western countries refuse to recognize the current parliament because of the (unjust and illegal) manner in which it was formed.
 Lukashenko was elected chairman of the Belarusian Olympic Committee in 1997.
-At the start of 1998, the Central Bank of Russia suspended trading in the Belarusian ruble, which led to a collapse in the value of the currency.
-Lukashenko responded by taking control of the National Bank of the Republic of Belarus, sacking the entire bank leadership and blaming the West for the free fall of the currency.
+At the start of 1998, the Central Bank of Russia suspended trading of the Belarusian ruble, which led to a collapse in the value of the currency.
+Lukashenko responded by taking control of the National Bank of the Republic of Belarus, sacking the entire bank leadership, and blaming the West for the currency's freefall.